-Poppy Lennox’s multi-layered paintings and sculptures look to the structures within the cosmos and nature’s intricate systems and patterns to make visible the interconnectivity of life.
-Working in a variety of mediums such as wood, plaster, paint, earth, metal powders, wax, raw silk and thread, she explores the human desire to seek pattern as a way of understanding the vastness and complexities of existence and how we, being part of this system, perceive and place ourselves within its complex web.
+Poppy Lennox’s multi-layered paintings and sculptures look to the structures within the universe and nature’s intricate systems and patterns to make visible the interconnectivity of life.
+Working in a variety of mediums such as wood, plaster, paint, earth, metal powders, wax, raw silk and thread, she explores the human desire to seek pattern as a way of understanding the vastness and complexities of existence, and how we, being part of this system, perceive and place ourselves within its complex web.

 The Transcendentalist belief in the divinity of nature and the importance of our connection to it informs much of Poppy’s subject matter.
 The titles of her works reflect on the importance of the energetic, ritualistic and sometimes spiritualist dimensions to her practice and allude to a pursuit of ascension, self-liberation or perhaps, refuge.
 Recent works To Be in the Depths of Matter and No Matter, We Are But One look to make tangible life’s vibrations and to capture the delicate yet powerful networks that underpin life itself.